MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-tenant.md

 - Complete the steps in [Tutorial: Set up your external tenant to sign in users in a Node.js web app](tutorial-web-app-node-sign-in-prepare-tenant.md) tutorial series.
 The tutorial shows you how to register an app in your external tenant, and build a web app that signs in users.
 We refer to this web application as the client web app.

-## Register MFA web API
+## Register edit profile service

-In this step, you register the MFA web API application, which provides a mechanism to protect the edit profile operation with MFA.
+In this step, you register the edit profile service application, which provides a mechanism to protect the edit profile operation with MFA.

 ### Register a web API application